 - butter, preferably unsalted though salted butter will also work.
 You will omit the salt in the muffin batter if you choose to bake with salted butter.

-- granulated sugar—brown sugar could work but choose light brown sugar to avoid overpowering the honey
+- granulated sugar—brown sugar could work but choose light brown sugar to avoid overpowering

-- large eggs, don't use smaller eggs because your batter may be too dry and the muffins won't be tender
+- large eggs—don't use smaller eggs because your batter may be too dry and the muffins won't be tender

 - vanilla extract is added to enhance the flavour in the batter—feel free to use store-bought or homemade vanilla extract!